 In 1957, Hitch was working with screenwriter Ernest Lehman on the film adaptation of the novel "The Wreck of the Mary Deare".
 Both men had reservations about the project and decided to do a different film instead.
 Hitch had been toying with the master spy idea suggested by Otis Guernsey years earlier and discussed it with Lehman who, as an admirer of Hitch's "wrong man"-films, was immediately interested.
 Thus, the two men abandoned "The Wreck of the Mary Deare", and Hitch bought Guernsey's 65-page treatment for $10,000.
 The film they eventually made was, of course, "North by Northwest" (1959).

-Below you'll find two letters from Otis Guernsey to Alfred Hitchcock in which Guernsey talks about his script idea.
-Being unable to develop the idea further himself, Guernsey hands it over to Hitch and says he can do with it whatever he likes.
+Below you'll find two letters from Otis Guernsey to Alfred Hitchcock in which Guernsey talked about his script idea.
+Unable to develop the idea further himself, Guernsey handed it over to Hitch and said he could do with it whatever he liked.
 The first letter is undated but presumably written in the early 1950s, the second one was written on 14 October 1957.

 |Above: Hitch on the set of "North by Northwest" with leading man Cary Grant.
 Below: Hitch with screenwriter Ernest Lehman who wanted to write "the Hitchcock picture to end all Hitchcock pictures".|

 Source: the hitchcock zone

 This note has been long in coming, and I hope that the delay has not caused you any embarassment [sic].
 I wanted to make sure of my ground before I got in touch with you again about the script idea we talked over in "21".

 Kay Brown got in touch with me, and she has been very patient and helpful about the whole thing.
 She has stressed the need for speed in this matter, and that is why I am writing you although nothing constructive has been accomplished.